Quantum Random Access Stored-Program Machines: Computations of QRAMs

 For this section on, we provide all of the details for proving our main results.
 In this section, we carefully describe the computations of QRAMs.
 It is presented in the forms of operational and denotational semantics of QRAMs in Subsections \ref{sec:qram-operation} and \ref{sec:qram-denotational}, respectively.
 QRAM computation and the notion of two complexity classes \textbf{EQRAMP} and \textbf{BQRAMP} are formally defined in Section \ref{sec:qram-computing}.

-Section \ref{sec:qram-address-shifting} gives a useful method for shifting addresses, based on which we show in Section \ref{sec:qram-address-safe} that every QRAM can be simulated by a address-safe QRAM in the sense that it never accesses invalid addresses.
+Section \ref{sec:qram-address-shifting} gives a useful method for shifting addresses, based on which we show that every QRAM can be simulated by an address-safe QRAM in the sense that it never accesses invalid addresses.
 Postponing measurements is a widely used technique in quantum computing.
 In Section \ref{sec:qram-measurement-postponed}, we introduce the notion of measurement-postponed QRAMs.